-A Dedicated Motorcycle Accident Claim Team
+A Dedicated Motorbike Accident Claim Team

-Our dedicated motorbike accident team are used to dealing with bikers and bike claims, and have settled motorcycle claims for over £1million in cases where injuries have been catastrophic and life-changing.
+Our dedicated motorbike accident team are used to dealing with bikers and bike claims and have settled motorcycle claims for over £1million in cases where injuries have been catastrophic and life-changing.

-We don’t just focus on the compensation but we make sure you receive all the care and rehab you need after the accident, and we’ll even recover compensation to pay for adaptations to your home if required.
+We don’t just focus on the compensation, but we make sure you receive all the care and rehab you need after the accident, and we’ll even recover compensation to pay for adaptations to your home if required.

 There can be a number of causes for motorbike accidents but the most common include accidents caused by:

-Our specialist legal team are familiar with all motorcycle claim circumstances and will be able to provide you the best support and advice on your claim whatever the cause.
+Our specialist legal team are familiar with all motorcycle claim circumstances and will be able to provide you with the best support and advice on your claim whatever the cause.
 We’ve even won claims where the other side have argued the motorcyclist was driving too fast.

 Motorcyclists have much less protection than car occupants so in collisions involving both types of vehicle it is almost always the motorcyclist that comes of worse, and often much worse.
 The nature of these types of injuries requires a particularly skilled lawyer with extensive experience in handling the sensitivity and serious nature of your situation.